 Suites are larger, with their own lounge, terrace and kitchen, as well as chic décor punctuated with neon-bright cushions and contemporary chairs.
 Despite being the smallest, the 1-Bedroom Suites are good for families as they have a bunk-bed corner in the main living space.
 If you want more space, or are travelling with friends, plump for the 2- or 3-Bedroom Suites, which each have a mixture of double and twin bedrooms.

-There are also 4 individual chalets (sleeping 8-12) scattered around the resort.
+There are also 6 individual chalets (sleeping 6-14) scattered around the resort.
 They are far more traditional in design, with natural wood walls, open fires and comfy sofas in earthy shades.
-They're extra roomy, covering 250sq.m. over 3 floors.
-You get garage space for 3 cars, a self-contained 2-bedroom ground-floor apartment (great for older kids or grandparents), 4 more bedrooms - including a twin and a master suite - and a palatial first-floor living space with a kitchen and a terrace looking towards Mont Blanc.

 The price of your stay, whether you are in a room, suite or chalet, includes a buffet breakfast.
 This involves the usual fresh pastries, yoghurt, cold meats and cheeses, as well as a hot tray of bacon and scrambled eggs and fancy variations such as sweet butter and soya milk.
 Guests can choose to dine in their room, suite or chalet for an additional charge.